ExpMero/rdr2_fonts/README.md

-All fonts used in rdr2
+All fonts used in rdr2 Can be found here .